 Coaches applying to renew their ACC Credential are required to complete an additional 10 hours of Mentor Coaching above those hours required for their initial credential.
 These hours must be completed in the three years since the initial award of the credential or since the last credential renewal, and must take place over the course of at least three months.

 Get mentor coaching that will move you to a PCC skill level.
 There's a large gap between ACC and PCC.
 It takes expert help and feedback to get to that level.
 If you're investing time, money, and energy into your mentor coaching, get the best.
-Our Coaching Excellence for PCC (Mentor Coaching) course earns 15 training hours, while doing 10 mentor coaching hours.
+Our Coaching Excellence (Mentor Coaching) course earns 15 training hours, while doing the required 10 mentor coaching hours.

 All ICF Credential-holders are required to demonstrate completion of at least three CCEs in the area of coaching ethics to be eligible for renewal of their ICF Credentials.